drovani/rovaninet-gridsome/posts/2022/2022-03-03-filteringmercs.md

   });
 ```

 Since we are going to write a whole bunch of tests that need a new `State` object utilizing a few mercenaries, we add a `beforeEach` call.
-As implied by the name, this set of code runs before each of the tests (the 'it' statements).
+As implied by the name, this set of code runs before each of the tests (the '`it`' statements).
 This consolidates the "Assemble" part of the unit tests so each test only has to create the filter we are testing against.
 We then create one test to validate that a single `role` is filterable and another test to validate that multiple `roles` can be in the filter.

 An important bit of code to note is the use of the spread operator when initializing the `state`.
 This is so the original object are never modified.
 We could call `Object.freeze` in the `tests/constants.ts` file, but writes would just silently fail.
 This way, if the code modifies the mercenary unexpectedly, it will be noticed during assertion.
 Ideally, `Object.freeze` would throw a runtime error in code and the tests would detect that, but as of today, this doesn't occur.